seeq12/seeq-plot-curve/docs_src/source/installation.md

 If you want to install **seeq-plot-curve** as a Seeq Add-on Tool, you will need:

 - Seeq Data Lab (>= R50.5.0, >=R51.1.0, or >=R52.1.0)
-- `seeq` module whose version matches the Seeq server version
+- Seeq module whose version matches the Seeq server version, and the version of SPy >= 182.25
 - Seeq administrator access
 - Enable Add-on Tools in the Seeq server